us4useu/arrus/docs/content/examples/check_probe.python.rst

 **optional**::

     --help: displays help,
     --method: determines which method will be used - 'threshold' (default) or 'neighborhood',
     --rf_file: determines the name of optional output file with rf data,
     --display_frame: determines if script will display figures for visual evaluation,
     --n: the number of full Tx cycles to run (default 8),
     --tx_frequency: determines transmit frequency in [Hz] (default 8e6),
     --nrx: determines the size of receiving aperture (default 32),
     --create_footprint: creates footprint and store it in given pickle file,
     --use_footprint: determines which footprint file to use,
     --display_summary: displays features values on figure,
     --show_pulse_comparison: displays acquired pulse and corresponding footprint signal
+    --features: features to evaluation (amplitude, energy, duration, pcc)

 **Examples**::